KonstantinData/Lead-Market-Insights/config/README.md

 The configuration package exposes a single `Settings` object that loads environment variables (optionally from a `.env` file via `python-dotenv`).
-The settings inform how the workflow connects to Google services, local PostgreSQL storage, and how far ahead/behind to poll events.
+The settings inform how the workflow connects to Google services, where local log artefacts are stored, and how far ahead/behind to poll events.

 ## Environment variables